htrajan/ht-drawsteel/Ancestries/Hakaan.md

 “Wasn't over!” the Arrow said, his joy impossible to [[Hide|hide]].

-## Hakaan Benefits
+## Hakaan Traits

-As a hakaan character, your size is 1L, and you have the following benefits:
+Hakaan heroes have access to the following traits.

+### Signature Trait: Big!

+Your size is 1L.

-### Doomsight
+### Purchased Hakaan Traits

+You have 3 ancestry points to spend on the following traits:

+#### All Is A Feather (costs 1 Point)

+You are exceptionally strong and have an edge made on tests that use the Lift skill.

+#### Forceful (costs 1 Point)

+When you force move a creature or object, you can increase the distance moved by 1.

+#### Stand Tough (costs 1 Point)

+Your body is made to withstand the blows of your enemies.
+Your Might score counts as1 higher for resisting potencies.

+#### Great Fortitude (costs 2 Points)

+Your hearty constitution prevents you from losing strength.
+You can't be [[Weakened|weakened]].

+#### Doomsight (costs 2 Points)

 Working with your Director, you can predetermine an encounter in which you will die.

 When that encounter begins, you become doomed.
 While doomed, you lose the Undaunted benefit from this ancestry, you automatically get tier 3 results on tests and resistance rolls, and you don't die no matter how low your Stamina falls.
 You then die immediately at the end of the encounter.

-If you don't predetermine your death encounter, you can choose to become doomed while you are dying with the director's approval (no action required).
+If you don't predetermine your death encounter, you can choose to become doomed while you are dying with the Director's approval (no action required).
 Doing so should be reserved for encounters in which you are dying as a result of suitable heroism, such as making a last stand against a boss or saving civilians, or when the consequences of your actions have finally caught up to you—not because you're playing a one-shot and have nothing to lose, Hacaarl.

-### Hakaan Might

-When you force move a creature or object, you can increase the distance moved by 1.

-### Undaunted

-You can't be [[Weakened|weakened]].
-Additionally, when your Stamina equals the negative of your winded value, you turn to rubble instead of dying.
+Additionally, when your Stamina equals the negative of your winded value and you are not doomed, you turn to rubble instead of experiencing death.
 You are unaware of your surroundings in this state.
-After 12 hours, you regain Stamina equal to your recovery value.
+After 12 hours, you regain Stamina equal to your Recovery value.